bitagoras/xtype/README.md

 | `u`    | utf-16    | 2     | unicode string in utf-16       |                                               |
 | `e`    | element   | 1     | element as defined in grammar  | Encapsulated element in array of e            |
 | `x`    | byte      | 1     | user defined data byte         | special structs, compressed data etc.         |

+A special type is `e` for elements which can be used as array of bytes to reserve space for another UBN element.
+It is actually an additional size information for elements.
+It helps to more quickly parse a file and step over larger subelements.

 Examples
 --------